ashutoshmjain/gita/src/bhagvadGitaLanding.md

 Then we discovered written word!

-Given the difficulties of early days, scribes chose the content with utmost care.
-Intent to scribe must yield full consensus.
-Only precious information made it to the written form - for careful preservation - across space and time.
+Scribes chose the content with utmost care given the labour of writing.
+Ink was hard to make.
+Most scriptures were written on palm leaves with tip of a bird feather.
+Intent to scribe, thus,  must yield full consensus.
+Only precious information made it to the written form - for careful preservation.
+The outcome was equally rewarding.
+Unlike the spoken word , text could move the information in  space and time.

 The word "scripture" points to such pristine information, worthy of writing down.